GuillaumeLeclerc/pcclusters2015/final.md

 The Syracuse series
 -------------------

-Now that we have defined the Syracuse recurrence we can define a Syracuse serie.
+Now that we have defined the Syracuse recurrence we can define a Syracuse series.
 There are as many series as positive integers.
-We can define the $k^{th}$ Syracuse serie this way:
+We can define the $k^{th}$ Syracuse series this way:

 $$
 S_k(n) =\left\{